Everyday algorithm auditing: Understanding the power of everyday users in surfacing harmful algorithmic behaviors

-Everyday algorithm audits often involve users in collective sensemaking of observed algorithmic behaviors.
-A rich tradition in HCI and CSCW has contributed to our understanding of how crowds can work together, build upon each other’s explorations and insights, and work to achieve common goals — sometimes yielding better results than domain experts working in isolation.
-Past work has explored collective sensemaking across a range of contexts, including citizen science \cite{cooper2010predicting}, image labelling \cite{von2004labeling}, knowledge mapping and curation (e.g., on Wikipedia) \cite{halfaker2011don, halfaker2020ores, geiger2013using, fisher2012distributed}, and social commerce \cite{chen2020understanding, cao2020your}.
-Similarly, in everyday algorithm audits, users come together to collectively question, detect, hypothesize, and theorize problematic machine behaviors during their interactions with algorithmic systems.
+When forming counterpublics, users are involved in a process of \textit{collective sensemaking} \cite{weick1995sensemaking} of observed algorithmic behaviors.
+A rich tradition in HCI and CSCW has contributed to our understanding of how groups of people can work together, build upon each other’s explorations and insights, and work to achieve common goals.
+Past work has examined collective sensemaking across a range of domains, including citizen science \cite{cranshaw2011polymath}, knowledge mapping and curation \cite{halfaker2011don, geiger2013using, fisher2012distributed}, and social commerce \cite{chen2020understanding}, to name just a few.
+Similarly, in everyday algorithm audits, users come together to collectively question, detect, hypothesize, and theorize about problematic machine behaviors during their interactions with algorithmic systems.